 Why do you close at sunset?
 Can’t we stay longer?

 The Arboretum is open 7am until sunset each day.
 Visitors are asked to respect closing times.
 Please check with the Visitors Center staff for daily sunset times.
-If you’d like to see the grounds at night, please join us for one of our Night Hikes, offered each month.
+If you’re interested in exploring the grounds at night, be sure to check our calendar for upcoming Night Hikes and other scheduled evening programs.
 See the Calendar for listings.

 What are membership fees used for?

 Membership dues are a vital resource for The Arboretum, affording us the opportunity to continue to provide free admission to our grounds and a rich offering of low and no-cost programming.
-These funds allow us to respond to the most pressing needs of the organization as they arise—allowing us flexibility in utilizing the funds where they can be most useful.
-Membership dues also are used to cover the expenses of running the membership program and the benefits provided.
+These funds allow us to respond to the most pressing needs of the organization as they arise—allowing us flexibility in utilizing the funds for anything from trail maintenance to research projects.
+The Dawes Arboretum is the largest Arboretum in the country without an entry fee and we need your help to keep it that way.
 We appreciate all of our members who help us build a robust arboretum and a community dedicated to increasing the love and knowledge of trees, history and the natural world.

 Is fishing allowed?